 Hand sanitizer is excellent at soothing and taking away the itch from insect bites.
 It has antiseptic properties that can prevent bites from getting infected.
 Plus, the stinging sensation will distract you from the itching and provide relief.
 Just make sure your hand sanitizer is fragrance-free.
 According to the National Institute of Allergy and Infectious Diseases, perfume and cologne, especially floral scents, attract mosquitoes are attracted.

 You can use hand sanitizer to pre-treat stains on clothing.
 Make sure to use a formula that’s free of dyes so you don’t stain your clothes further.
 Simply apply hand sanitizer on the stain and let it sit for a few minutes.
 Then, take a soft piece of cloth and dab it until the stain fades.
 Throw the piece of clothing into the washer as soon as you can.
 This will work on most fabrics except rayon, wool, acetate, or silk.

 Getting the labels off jars and bottles can be tricky.
 Some labels leave a sticky residue that seems almost impossible to get rid of, even with vigorous scrubbing.
 The good news is you can get rid of these sticky labels with hand sanitizer.
 Just apply a small amount to the area, let it sit, then rub it with a soft cloth until all the glue is gone.

 For a multipurpose hand sanitizer that does more than protect you from diseases, use LIFEBUOY Hand Sanitizer Total 10.
 Formulated with CDC-recommended 70% ethyl alcohol, this kills 99.9% of germs.
-It’s also non-sticky and has vitamin E, which keeps your hands from getting dry.
-Have a bottle on you for protection (and more) on the go.
+It’s also non-sticky and has vitamin E, which for protection (and more) on the go.